 Registered Art Therapist (ATR)

-Becoming a Registered Art Therapist (ATR) requires the completion of qualifying master’s level education (including art therapy core curriculum, supervised practicum and internship experiences) and post-education supervised clinical experience, and references.
+Becoming a Registered Art Therapist (ATR) requires the completion of qualifying master’s level education (including art therapy core curriculum, supervised practicum, and internship experiences), post-education supervised clinical experience, and references.
 Please review the registration standards for additional information.

-Be sure all requirements are completed and documented prior to applying for the ATR credential.
 If you have any questions about the application or credentialing process, please contact us at email@example.com.